 “Of course, babe.
 Can I make you a cup of tea or something?”

-In this case, Ntsiki is one of the lucky few who has a partner who understands the nuances of what it means to consent to engaging in a sexual act and respecting boundaries.
+In this case, Ntsiki is one of the lucky few who has a partner who understands the nuances of what it means to consent to engage in a sexual act and respecting boundaries.
 Ntsiki may not have explicitly said the word “no”; but she said “no” in different ways.
 To unpack this further, LAW FOR ALL takes a closer look at sexual consent in South Africa.

 Trending topic: how the #MeToo movement reignited a much-needed debate

 Thankfully, if Ntsiki wanted to tell her story, she wouldn’t have had to use #MeToo.
 That hashtag, as many may already know, went viral in October 2017.
 It gained global traction and attention after thousands and thousands of brave women (and some men) posted their stories on social media of being sexually abused or assaulted.
 It was dubbed the “Me Too Movement”.

 In addition to revealing just how prevalent sexual assault is and how it hasn’t been appropriately dealt with, the trending topic also shed light on consent, and how it isn’t always just a matter of “yes” or “no” when it comes to accepting or rejecting sexual advances.
 It’s a nuanced issue that needs to be looked at from many angles, and not just once.